danmar/cppcheck/clang-tidy.md

 `readability-implicit-bool-conversion`<br>

-This does not appear not to be useful as it is reported on very common code.
+This does not appear to be useful as it is reported on very common code.

 `bugprone-narrowing-conversions`<br>
 `performance-no-automatic-move`<br>